CS3219-AY2324S1-G04/peerprep_editor_service/README.md

 The Editor Service provides the mechanism for real-time collaboration (e.g. concurrent code editing) between the authenticated and matched users in the collaborative space.

-- Providing document synchronization that allows users in the same room to edit the same code in real-time.
+- Provides document synchronization that allows users in the same room to edit the same code in real-time.
 - Authenticates users based on their access to a given room.

 ## Table of Contents